A few decades ago, eating fresh homegrown tomatoes during the winter was impossible. Today, it’s no longer a pipedream.

 Kind LED K3 XL300 is slightly less efficient than Viparspectra XS1500.
 But it has six cooling fans that will dissipate heat better.

 It has a high price tag (check its price here).
 So, we recommend this light for professional growers looking for the best results.

 COB lights are unique LEDs that have their diodes packed together.
 This design has several advantages over standard LED lights, including improved light density, spectrum, and light penetration.

 There are several COB LEDs on the market, but some are wildly expensive.

 One very affordable choice for tomato growers is Phlizon COB 2000W.

 The device has a perfect spectrum for the entire life cycle of your tomato plants.

-Phlizon COB 2000W is very bright and has a coverage area that is around 4ft x 4ft (1.2m x 1.2m), double that of Viparspectra XS1500.
+Phlizon COB 2000W is very bright.
+It has a coverage area of around 4′ x 4′ (1.2m x 1.2m), double that of Viparspectra XS1500.

-Enjoy gardening indoors and don’t forget to share your thoughts in the comments below!
+Enjoy gardening indoors, and don’t forget to share your thoughts in the comments below!